UrbsLab/STREAMLINE/README.md

 ##### Example: Run only one ML modeling algorithm
 By default STREAMLINE runs all ML modeling algorithms.
 If the user only wants to run one (or a small number) of these algorithms, they can run the following command first turning all algorithms off, then specifying the ones to activate.
 In this example we only run random forest.
 Other algorithms could be specified as True here to run them as well.
 ```
-python ModelMain.py --out-path /myoutputpath/output --exp-name hcc_test --do-all False --do-RF True
+python ModelMain.py --out-path /myoutputpath --exp-name hcc_test --do-all False --do-RF True
 ```

-##### Example: Utilize the same model feature importance estimation for all algorithms
+##### Example: Utilize built-in algorithm feature importance estimates when available
-By default STREAMLINE uses any feature importance estimation that may already be available for a given algorithm.
-However, Naive Bayes, Support Vector Machines (for non-linear kernels), ANN, and k-NN do not have such built in estimates.
-By default, these instead estimate model feature importances using a permutation-based estimator.
-However, to more consistently compare feature importance scores across algorithms, the user may wish to apply the permutation-based estimator uniformly across all algorithms.
-This is illustrated in the following example:
+By default STREAMLINE uniformly applies scikit-learn's permutation feature importance estimator to all ML modeling algorithms.
+However a number of algorithms offer built in strategies for feature importance estimation (that can differ for each algorithm).
+Naive Bayes, Support Vector Machines (for non-linear kernels), ANN, and k-NN do not have such built in estimates.
+By setting `--use-uniformFI` to 'False', any algorithm that can return internally determined feature importance estimates will be used instead of the default permutation feature importance estimate.
+Generally, to more consistently compare feature importance scores across algorithms, we recommend users apply the default permutation-based estimator uniformly across all algorithms.
+However the example below shows how to turn this off:
 ```
-python ModelMain.py --out-path /myoutputpath/output --exp-name hcc_test --use-uniformFI True
+python ModelMain.py --out-path /myoutputpath --exp-name hcc_test --use-uniformFI True
 ```

 ##### Example: Specify an alternative primary evaluation metric
 By default STREAMLINE uses balanced accuracy as it's primary evaluation metric for both hyperparameter optimization and permutation-based model feature importance evaluation.
 However any classification metrics defined by scikit-learn (see https://scikit-learn.org/stable/modules/model_evaluation.html) could be used instead.
-We chose balanced accuracy because it equally values accurate prediction of both 'positive' and 'negative' classes, and accounts for class imbalance.
-In this example we change this metric to the F1 score.
+We chose balanced accuracy as the default because it equally values accurate prediction of both 'positive' and 'negative' classes, accounting for class imbalance.
+In this example illustrate how a user could change this primary metric to the F1 score.
 ```
-python ModelMain.py --out-path /myoutputpath/output --exp-name hcc_test --metric f1
+python ModelMain.py --out-path /myoutputpath --exp-name hcc_test --metric f1
 ```

 ##### Example: Reduce computational burden of algorithms that run slow in large instance spaces
 By default STREAMLINE uses all available training instances to train each specified ML algorithm.
-However XGB, SVM, ANN, and k-NN can run very slowly when the number of training instances is very large.
+However XGB, SVM, ANN, k-NN and GP, can run very slowly when the number of training instances is very large.
 To be able to run these algorithms in a reasonable amount of time this pipeline includes the option to specify a random (class-balance-preserved) subset of the training instances upon which to train.
 In this example we set this training sample to 2000.
-This will only be applied to the 4 aformentioned algorithms.
+This will only be applied to the 5 aforementioned algorithms.
 All others will still train on the entire training set.
 ```
-python ModelMain.py --out-path /myoutputpath/output --exp-name hcc_test --subsample 2000
+python ModelMain.py --out-path /myoutputpath --exp-name hcc_test --subsample 2000
 ```

 #### Phase 6: Statistics Summary
-Run parameters for StatsMain.py:
+Run parameters for `StatsMain.py`:

 | Argument | Description | Default Value |
 |:-------- |:---------------------  | ----------- |